Enzo, the scion of veteran actor Edu Manzano and half-brother to Luis

 Can you imagine standing alone in the street of a foreign city for hours, holding a foreign sign, and standing for a foreign idea?
-Yet Enzo did, and it was not easy – it was uncomfortable – he was alone.
+Yet Enzo did, and it was not easy – uncomfortable – he was alone.

 A one-man campaign

-Enzo claims it took him three days to decide to go on this solo protest.
-He continued his one-man campaign two days later in front of the Consulate General of the Philippines in the same city.
+Enzo claims it took him three days to go on this solo protest.
+He continued his one-person campaign two days later in front of the Philippines Consulate.

 He said in his Facebook post, “I was never the type to protest… (it) sucks to hear that my fellow Filipinos can’t protest back home.
 I hope my lone protest can make up for that.
 At least a little bit!“